hsklein/Simprovise/docs/source/introduction.rst

             customer.move_to(customer_sink)

-**simprovise** also provides APIs and tools for model execution, data collection, and output analysis, including:
+**simprovise** also provides APIs and tools for model execution, output data collection and output analysis, including:

 * Parallel execution of multiple replications, each using  an independent set of pseudo-random number streams.